List of Chicago Med characters: Dr. Daniel Charles

-Dr. Daniel Charles is the Chief of Psychiatry at Chicago Med.
+Dr. Daniel Charles, M.D., Ph.D. is the Chief of Psychiatry at Chicago Med.
 Outside of psychiatry, he is sometimes called in to help with difficult patients or speak to family members.
 The character has also crossed over to Chicago P.D. whenever Voight's team are dealing with a suspect or victim suffering from a psychiatric disorder which renders them dangerous and unpredictable.
 He has also been mentioned several times as the "shrink" Voight prefers to send his detectives to when they need counselling.

 A well-respected veteran psychiatrist at Chicago Med, Dr. Charles combines his human touch with instinct and intuition to diagnose patients.
 The ED physicians would turn to him for a second opinion.
 Occasionally he has had to call out doctors in the ED on becoming too personally involved or invested in patients.

 He has been married and divorced at least three times.
 His third wife is from Spain.
 One of his daughters Robin works at Chicago Med as an epidemiologist and was in a relationship with Dr. Rhodes.
 In the season 2 finale, he is shot after a patient waited a long time to be seen and didn't get the care he needed.